zombieprocess/foundryvtt-dnd5e-config/README.md

 - `Selective Show` - **DO NOT NEED in v10** - function is added into core
 - `Settings Extender` - module dependency
 - `socketlib` - module dependency
-- `The Forge: More Awesomeness` - forge module dependency
 - `Token Mold` - fix and improve token creation from actors with templates
 - `Tokenizer` - Edit/Add frames around tokens
 </details>